conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 (through the `compilers <https://github.com/conda-forge/compilers-feedstock>`_ feedstock).

 In more detail, our default compiler stack is made up very differently on each platform.
-More specifically, each compiler needs an _activation_ that makes the difference between it being merely present in a build environment, and it being used by default.
+More specifically, each compiler uses an _activation_ package that makes the difference between it being merely present in a build environment, and it being used by default.
 These will be installed when using ``{{ compiler('xyz') }}`` in ``meta.yaml``, where
 ``'xyz'`` is one of ``'c', 'cxx', 'fortran', 'cuda', 'rust', 'go-cgo', 'go-nocgo'``.